carverdo/dcleaner/README.md

 ## Gitignores
 Create gitignore directly beneath src root.
 Use the intellij default and then tailor to, among other things, ignore the venv.
 This will keep the github sync as small as possible.
 (Place other gitignores under subdirectories as required.)
+Make sure there are no stray files / folders, even .pycs.

 # Heroku (deploy part 2)
 Make sure procfile is beneath src root - specific instructions to heroku.
 Double-check `requirements.txt`.
 Login via website, create and name a new app (make it snappy - it's a public url!).
 Go to Deploy and connect to GitHub... you're (halfway) done!
 Website will show up but it's a dummy: you won't be able to log-in.

+## Error Checklist
+1. set create_app('production') / debug=False?
+2. tested on local AND production?
+3. double-checked all config / environment vars (in production)?
+4. got rid of stray files incl .pycs?
+5. got rid of stray folders?
+6. gitignores all ok?
+7. procfile names all good?
+8. requirements.txt correct?
+9. git up to date?
+10. double-checked that don't need any config / environ vars in heroku?
+11. does the slug look too big (7MB about right)?

 ## Databases / Provision a database
-...you still don't have a database.
+You still don't have a database.
 `Resources / Add-ons`: just type postgres in the box and click/select `Heroku Postgres Hobby-Dev Free` Provision.
 ### Promote
 In git bash if we haven't already, `heroku login`.
-`heroku addons` will show us that database.
+`heroku addons` will show us our databases.
-`heroku pg:promote DATABASE` (which means rewire DATABASE; look to connection setting `Psql` on the heroku dashboard).
+`heroku pg:promote DATABASE -app [NAME OF APP]` (which means rewire DATABASE; test this by looking to connection setting `Psql` on the heroku dashboard).
 Not strictly necessary with only one db, but it will re-title the db with an easier-to-remember colour-scheme name.
+### Capture Backup facility
+`herok pg:backups capture --app [APP NAME]`: captures this facility, ie now you can use 'backups'.

 ### Copy across a DB
 In pgAdmin right-click and `backup` to somewhere in dropbox.
 Copy the link which will look like this: